Battle of the North Cape: Battle

 Bey was able to put some more distance between Scharnhorst and the British ships to increase his prospects of success.
-Two 11-inch shells from one of her salvoes damaged the foremast of the Duke of York, severing some of the wireless aerials and spraying the superstructure and the upper deck with splinters, and, more serious still, knocking over the radar aerial to the Type 284 gunnery control radar set.
+Two 11-inch shells from one of her salvoes damaged the foremast of the Duke of York, severing some of the wireless aerials and spraying the superstructure and the upper deck with splinters, and, more seriously still, knocking over the radar aerial to the Type 284 gunnery control radar set.
 These hits could not have been known to Bey, and Lt.
 Harold Bates, the electrical officer, despite the appalling conditions (a force 8 gale, darkness and substantial ice), climbed the mast, returned the aerial to the horizontal, and restarted the gyro-stabiliser so that within a few minutes the radar was working again.
 (After the battle, a myth arose that Bates had repaired the wires with his bare hands, leading to the nickname "Barehand" Bates.)
 Scharnhorsts fortunes took a dramatic turn for the worse at 18:20 when a shell fired by Duke of York at extreme range pierced her lower armour deck and destroyed the No. 1 boiler room.
 Scharnhorsts speed dropped to only 10 kn, and though immediate repair work allowed it to recover to 22 kn, Scharnhorst was now vulnerable to torpedo attacks by the destroyers.
 Five minutes later, Bey sent his final radio message to the German naval command: "We will fight on until the last shell is fired."
 At 18:50 Scharnhorst turned to starboard to engage the destroyers Savage and Saumarez, but this allowed Scorpion and the Norwegian destroyer Stord to attack with torpedoes, scoring two hits on the starboard side.
 As Scharnhorst continued to turn to avoid the torpedoes, Savage and Saumarez scored three hits on her port side.
 Saumarez was hit several times by Scharnhorsts secondary armament and suffered 11 killed and 11 wounded.